-Clover species are short-lived, perennial legumes that are grown across the prairies.
-They are generally quick to establish, producing high quality forage.
-Primary clover uses include hay, silage and soil improvement - due to an ability to grow in a wide range of soils, climates and fix nitrogen.
+Clover species are short-lived, perennial legumes that are grown across the Prairies.
+They are generally quick to establish producing high quality forage.
+Primary clover uses include hay, silage and soil improvement-due to nitrogen fixation and an ability to grow in a wide range of soils and climates.